You love your husband.

 Annette is a good friend of mine.
 She and Dan have been living together for nearly two decades.
 Getting married wasn’t an issue until Annette’s parents died.
 Having a family of her own became crucial to her.

 A kick-ass problem-solver, Annette moves toward her goals with tremendous power.
 But sometimes it backfires.

 Whenever Dan asked her something, she’d remind him curtly of the marriage application.
 Their relationship became frosty.
 That’s when she called me.

 Dan, stubborn as a mule, would rather leave Annette than surrender.
 Here‘s what I told her: “Dan knows what you want.
 He knows where the papers are.
 Back off!”

 And what happened?

-When you try something for a while and it doesn’t work, try something new.
+When you try something for a while, and it doesn’t work, try something new.
 Leave your man alone for once.
-He might be so relieved that he fulfils your desire.
-Of his own, free will.
+He might be so relieved that he fulfills your desire of his own, free will.